maxrr/portfolio-website/src/projects/discord-bots.md

 teaser: I wanted a quick way of checking who was connected to my game server, and a way to automate my dad jokes.
 ---

-I've made a few Discord Bots for utility, and for fun.
-One of them makes dad jokes, one of them checks whether a source server is running, and another was for user moderation.
+I've made Discord Bots for utility across the years.
+One of them makes dad jokes, one of them checks whether a [source](https://en.wikipedia.org/wiki/Source_(game_engine)) server is running, and another was for user moderation.

-I used [discord.js](https://discord.js.org/) as the base of all of my bots, but ran into some roadblocks along the way, namely that I would get ratelimited when trying to scrape information from a website (that only offered a paid API).
-I was cheap, and ended up having to only scrape every 30 minutes to an hour, which was good enough for me.
+I used [discord.js](https://discord.js.org/) to create all of these bots.
+The largest roadblock during these projects was web scraping as I had never had to even consider this before.
+This materialized when I realized I was being ratelimited when trying to scrape information from a website that tried to push users towards their paid API.
+I was cheap, and ended up having to only scrape every 30 minutes to an hour, which was good enough for the bot's purposes.
+This also encouraged me to cache data and was the first time I had done file I/O using Node.js.

-At the moment, only the dad jokes bot is public.
-I'll get around to marking the other repositories public too.
+The linked repository here points to the bot that makes dad jokes.